Should You Upgrade to the New Outlook for Windows? Here's What You Need to Know

-If you're not sold on the "One Outlook", don't worry - you can switch back to the classic version at any time.
+If you're not sold on the new Outlook, don't worry - you can switch back to the classic version at any time.

-Trying out the upgrade is as simple as sliding a toggle switch.
+Trying out this outlook upgrade is as simple as sliding a toggle switch.
 Just head over to the upper-right corner of your classic Outlook for Windows and look for the "Try the new Outlook" toggle.
-Once you've located it, simply slide it over and follow the onscreen instructions.
-With just a few clicks, you'll be up and running with all the latest features and improvements that "One Outlook" has to offer.
+Once you've located it, slide it over and follow the onscreen instructions.
+With just a few clicks, you'll be up and running with all the latest features and improvements.

-Check out the Latest Features in Outlook for Windows
+Interesting Features in the New Outlook for Windows

-"One Outlook" for Windows comes with a range of new features to help users better manage their email and calendars.
+The new Outlook for Windows comes with a range of new features to help you better manage your emails and calendars.
 For instance, it now supports Gmail accounts in addition to Microsoft accounts for work or school, Outlook.com, and Hotmail (regrettably, Yahoo, iCloud, and IMAP email accounts continue to be unsupported).

 Adding Gmail accounts to the OutlookAdding Gmail accounts to the Outlook.
 Source: Microsoft